 With the Pacific Ocean as our western border, the Pacific Northwest is positioned on the edge.
 Our region has a legacy of pioneers and innovation, and its rugged beauty draws change agents from around the world.
 An innovative spirit, love of the natural world and culture of social justice all characterize this unique area that Pinchot calls home.

-As the pioneers of education for the common good, Pinchot specifically chose Pioneer Square in downtown Seattle to be our home—in the neighborhood where pioneer meets post-modern.
+As the pioneers of education for the common good, such as graduate degrees like our MBA in Sustainable Business and MA in Organizational Leadership, Pinchot specifically chose Pioneer Square in downtown Seattle to be our home—in the neighborhood where pioneer meets post-modern.
 The first center of Seattle remains its most vibrant urban center and the transit hub of the Northwest, where historic architecture like the iconic Smith Tower mingles with the leading start-ups in Seattle.

 The 220 & Change building in Pioneer Square is home to much more than the central Pinchot campus.
 The brick and old-growth timber construction with structurally reinforcing metal beams is only overshadowed by the community it houses.
 With our friends Social Venture Partners and Impact Hub, this four-story, 29,000 square foot space holds Seattle’s largest concentration of entrepreneurs, social impact investors, and of course, leading-edge education.
 This is where doing good means business, where what matters makes money and where ideas have impact.